Better Buildings Programs & Partners

 There are many different ways to participate in the U.S. Department of Energy’s Better Buildings Initiative.
-View the list of partnership options below; explore each one to find the best fit for your company or organization.
+Through this program, more than 900 commercial, public, industrial, and residential organizations share their proven energy efficiency strategies and inspire others to tap into the continued potential for energy efficiency.
+View the list of partnership options below; explore each one to find the best fit for your organization.
 Contact us if you have questions.

-Leadership challenge to CEOs, university presidents, state and local government leaders, manufacturers, multifamily housing, and building owners to commit their organizations to 20% energy savings in 10 years and to lead the market by sharing their solutions; has amassed over 360 partners that cover more than 4.4 billion sq. ft.
-Learn more.
+A leadership challenge to CEOs, university presidents, state and local government leaders, manufacturers, multifamily housing, and building owners to commit their organizations to 20% energy savings in 10 years and to lead the market by sharing their solutions; has amassed over 345 partners across nine key market sectors.

-Over 230 organizations have joined this program to promote energy efficiency in commercial buildings through collaboration with building owners, operators, and managers.
+Over 190 organizations have joined this program to promote energy efficiency in commercial buildings through collaboration with building owners, operators, and managers.
 Alliance members partner with DOE technical experts to identify gaps and work needed to accelerate the adoption of greater energy efficiency.
-Learn more.

-350+ member organizations focused on accelerating the pace of energy upgrades in existing homes by sharing best practices and learning from one another.
+440+ member organizations focused on accelerating the pace of energy upgrades in existing homes by sharing best practices and learning from one another.
 The Better Buildings Residential Network connects energy efficiency programs and partners to increase the number of energy-efficient homes.
-Learn more.

 50001 Ready's award-winning program enables organizations to implement an energy management system (EnMS) that aligns to the international ISO 50001:2018 energy management standard.
 The program helps identify energy and capital savings and establish data-driven processes to ensure scalable savings that persist.